Infrastructure as Code: Automated Deployments with Ansible

 [...]

-1 | We use the builtin.user module to add our user to the docker group. |
+| 1 | We use the builtin.user module to add our user to the docker group. |

-2 | The {{ ... }} syntax allows us to interpolate some variables into
+| 2 | The {{ ... }} syntax enables us to interpolate some variables into

 our config file, much like in a Django template.

-ansible_user will be the user we’re using to connect to the server,
+ansible_user will be the user we’re using to connect to the server—i.e., "elspeth", in my case. |

-3 | As per the task name, we need this for the user/group change to take effect.
+| 3 | As per the task name, we need this for the user/group change to take effect.

-Strictly speaking this is only needed the first time we run the script;
+Strictly speaking, this is only needed the first time we run the script;

 if you’ve got some time, you can read up on how to